Anderson, Clayton and Company: History

+Soviet textile trust, traveled to New York and negotiated a deal with Anderson, Clayton and Company to provide cotton to the newly established Soviet Union.
+This the first trade deal between a US company and the communist regime.

-The company grew through meeting high cotton demand during World War I. By 1944 the company had grown to be the largest provider of cotton in the world, and had cotton oil mills and cotton gins in several countries.
+By 1944 the company had grown to be the largest provider of cotton in the world, and had cotton oil mills and cotton gins in several countries.
 The company went public in 1945, and continued to expand by financing cotton growers in several states.

 Monroe Anderson died in 1939, leaving a legacy which was used to fund the M.D.
 Anderson Foundation which, in turn, funded the University of Texas MD Anderson Cancer Center by matching funding from the state of Texas.
 The Anderson Foundation trustees insisted that the new school be set up in Houston near the company headquarters.
 The new Cancer Center originally operated out of World War II barracks; it later grew to become a substantial part of the Texas Medical Center.

 As the company grew it diversified into foods and international markets, including the brands Chiffon margarine, Gaines Pet Foods and Seven Seas salad dressing.
 Anderson, Clayton also acquired major interests in food companies in Brazil and Mexico, but their profits were hurt by currency devaluations in those countries.

 Although the food acquisitions turned out to be quite profitable, some other acquisitions were decidedly not.
 The Ranger Insurance Company had lost money for several years, culminating in a loss of $58.8 million in fiscal year 1985 alone.
 Although Anderson, Clayton had tried to sell Ranger, there were no bidders, and the parent corporation experienced its worst financial performance in many years.